shivang-16/Cloudly/README.md

 # Cloudly

 Cloudly is a modern cloud storage solution allowing users to securely upload, manage, and share files upto 20GB completely for free.
+It features **direct client-to-S3 uploads using presigned URLs**, ensuring high performance and scalability.
 It is built as a monorepo using Turborepo, featuring a Next.js frontend and an Express.js/Node.js backend.

 ## Structure